-BRO, INC. nt, As Specified in its Charter) Rhode Island (State of Incorporation) 05-0155090 (I.R.S.
-Employer Identification No.) awtucket, Rhode Island 02862 tive Offices, Including Zip Code) 431-8697 Number, Including Area Code) Indicate by check mark whether the registra Section 13 or 15(d) of the Securities Exchange (or for such shorter period that the registrant w (2) has been subject to such filing requirement as required to file such reports), and Indicate by check mark whether the registra corporate Web site, if any, every Interactive Da pursuant to Rule 405 of Regulation S-T during period that the registrant was required to subm the preceding 12 months (or for such shorter t is a large accelerated filer, an accelerated filer, a mpany.
-See definitions of "large accelerated filer," any" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer X Non-accelerated filer (Do not check if a small Accelerated filer er reporting company) Smaller reporting company Indicate by check mark whether the registran the Exchange Act).
-Yes or No t is a shell company (as defined in Rule 12b-2 of X The number of shares of Common Stock, par v 2011 was 136,238,227. value \$.50 per share, outstanding as of April 15,
+HASBR (Exact Name of Registrant, Rhode Island (State of Incorporation) 05-0155090 (I.R.S.
+Employer Identification No.) 1027 Newport Avenue, Paw (Address of Principal Executiv (401) 43 (Registrant's Telephone Nu Indicate by check mark whether the registrant Section 13 or 15(d) of the Securities Exchange A (or for such shorter period that the registrant was (2) has been subject to such filing requirements f act of 1934 during the preceding 12 months required to file such reports), and Indicate by check mark whether the registrant corporate Web site, if any, every Interactive Data pursuant to Rule 405 of Regulation S-T during th period that the registrant was required to submit File required to be submitted and posted e preceding 12 months (or for such shorter Indicate by check mark whether the registrant is non-accelerated filer, or a smaller reporting compartacelerated filer" and "smaller reporting compan pany.
+See definitions of "large accelerated filer," Large accelerated filer X Non-accelerated filer (Do not check if a smaller) - Accelerated filer reporting company) Smaller reporting company Indicate by check mark whether the registrant is the Exchange Act).
+Yes or No X The number of shares of Common Stock, par val 2012 was 129,673,478. ue \$.50 per share, outstanding as of April 20,